Temporally Consistent Transformers for Video Generation: Introduction

 Prior work has investigated techniques for modeling long-term dependencies, such as temporal hierarchies~\citep{saxena2021clockwork} and strided sampling with frame-wise interpolation~\citep{ge2022long,hong2022cogvideo}.
 Other methods train on sparse sets of frames selected out of long videos~\citep{harvey2022flexible,skorokhodov2021stylegan,clark2019adversarial,saito2018tganv2,yu2022generating}, or model videos via compressed representations~\citep{yan2021videogpt,rakhimov2020latent,le2021ccvs,seo2022harp,gupta2022maskvit,walker2021predicting}.
 Refer to \Cref{section:related_work} for more detailed discussion on related work.

 Despite this progress, many methods still have difficulty scaling to datasets with many long-range dependencies.
-While Clockwork-VAE~\citep{saxena2021clockwork} trains on long sequences, it is limited by training time (due to a recurrent architecture) and difficult to scale to more complex data.
+While Clockwork-VAE~\citep{saxena2021clockwork} trains on long sequences, it is limited by training time (due to recurrence) and difficult to scale to complex data.
 On the other hand, transformer-based methods over latent spaces~\citep{yan2021videogpt} scale poorly to long videos due to quadratic complexity in attention, with long videos containing tens of thousands of tokens.
 Methods that train on subsets of tokens are limited by truncated backpropagation through time~\citep{hutchins2022block,rae2019compressive,dai2019transformer} or naive temporal operations~\citep{hawthorne2022general}.

+In addition, there generally do not exist benchmarks for properly evaluating temporal consistency in video generation methods, where prior works either focus on generating long videos where short-term dependencies are sufficient for accurate prediction~\cite{ge2022long,skorokhodov2021stylegan} and/or rely on metrics such as FVD~\citep{unterthiner2019fvd} which are more sensitive to image fidelity rather than capture long-range temporal dependencies.

-In this paper, we introduce \textbf{Te}mporally \textbf{Co}nsistent Video Transformer (TECO), a vector-quantized latent dynamics model that effectively models long-term dependencies in a compact representation space using efficient transformers.
-The key contributions are summarized as follows: \begin{itemize} \item We introduce TECO, an efficient and scalable video prediction model that learns a set of compressed VQ-latents to allow for efficient training and generation.
+In this paper, we introduce a set of novel long-horizon video generation benchmarks, as well as corresponding evaluation metrics to better capture temporal consistency.
+In addition, we propose \textbf{Te}mporally \textbf{Co}nsistent Video Transformer (TECO), a vector-quantized latent dynamics model that effectively models long-term dependencies in a compact representation space using efficient transformers.
+The key contributions are summarized as follows: \begin{itemize}